PyConPL/Book/2015/presentations/import_deep_dive/text.md

 While constructing the filename is still somewhat painful, this approach will work with zipped packages, and any other loaders that implement `get_data`.

-(Sadly, David Beazley's Redis importer does not yet support this.)
+(Sadly, David Beazley's Redis importer does not support this yet.)

 ## Extension and built-in modules